ChiangYuHsuan/SC4021/README.md

 ```

 ```
-- runs of Flask and Solr
+- runs off Flask and Solr
 ```